dbos-inc/dbos-docs/docs/python/programming-guide.md

     )
     logging.info(f">>> STEP 1: Signed the guestbook for {name}")

 # Create a SQLAlchemy engine.
-Adjust this connection string as needed.
+Adjust this connection string for your database.
 engine = create_engine(f"postgresql://postgres:{os.environ['PGPASSWORD']}@localhost/greeting_guestbook")

 # Record the greeting in the database using SQLAlchemy